orindholt/Portfolio/README.md

 # Portfolio
-This is the offical Portfolio of Oliver Rindholt.
+This is the official Portfolio of Oliver Rindholt.